The Promise Tracker

 Mosquito Creek Highway Rebuild by March 2026

 Mosquito Creek section collapsed January 2023.
 Rebuild using lightweight materials (pumice fill, Geofoam).
-March 2026 deadline has passed with no public confirmation of completion.
+Key stabilisation measures completed: continuous flight auger piled wall driven 20m deep, original seawall demolished for reconstruction.
+March 2026 deadline passed with no public completion announcement.

 Hilton Trinidad Refurbishment

-Hilton actively preparing to withdraw its brand.
+Hilton actively preparing to withdraw its brand after over two decades.
 Government failed to execute US$600K+ capital upgrades despite UDeCOTT issuing RFP in August 2023.
-CWU wrote to PM's office March 16 about declining occupancy.
-Staff reduced to one day per week.
+2003 lease expired in 2023, extended short-term to September 2024.
+Staff on reduced hours.
+Minister Hosein says 'active talks' ongoing but no resolution.

 CAL Audited Financial Statements Published

-Only the 2016 audit was filed - nine years late, with a qualified opinion from KPMG revealing an accumulated deficit of $2.175 billion.
-Eight years of financials (2017-2024) remain outstanding.
-Finance Minister revealed CAL spent over $60 million on audits from EY and PwC without submitting a single statement.
+Only the 2016 audit was filed — nine years late, with a qualified opinion from KPMG revealing an accumulated deficit of $2.175 billion.
+Eight years of financials (2017-2024) remain outstanding despite new board and ministry oversight change.
+CAL has not submitted annual reports to the Minister of Finance for nine consecutive years (2016-2024).

 “The new board will ensure audited financials are brought up to date”